Zubax/canface_cf1/README.md

 Zubax Babel is a high performance USB-CAN and UART-CAN adapter that can be used as a standalone device or as an embeddable module for original equipment manufacturers (OEM).

-Zubax Babel implements the quasi-standard SLCAN protocol (aka LAWICEL protocol) that is understood by most CAN software products, including the Linux SocketCAN framework.
+Babel implements the quasi-standard SLCAN protocol (aka LAWICEL protocol) that is understood by majority of CAN software products, including the Linux SocketCAN framework.
-If Zubax Babel is used with [UAVCAN](http://uavcan.org) networks, we recommend to use the [UAVCAN GUI Tool](http://uavcan.org/GUI_Tool), which fully supports all of the advanced features available in Zubax Babel.
+If Babel is used with [UAVCAN](http://uavcan.org) networks, we recommend to use the [UAVCAN GUI Tool](http://uavcan.org/GUI_Tool), which fully supports all of the advanced features available in Zubax Babel.